The Semester System

 Course Load Per Semester

-At the conclusion of a semester or summer session, final grades are available on the Belhaven website.
+At the conclusion of a semester or summer session, final grades are available on the Blazenet.
 The office of the registrar will not show students their grades nor give grades over the telephone or by email.
+Mid-semester grades are submitted and may be viewed on Blazenet.

 Family Education Rights and Privacy Act of 1974